Hydraulic head: Definition

-In fluid dynamics, the head at some point in an incompressible (constant density) flow is equal to the height of a static column of fluid whose pressure at the base is equal to the total energy per unit volume at that point.
+In fluid dynamics, the head at some point in an incompressible (constant density) flow is equal to the height of a static column of fluid whose pressure at the base is equal to the static pressure at that point.
 As greater energy per unit volume corresponds to a taller column, head increases with energy per unit volume and serves as an alternate measure of it.

 Head has dimension of length and is expressed in units such as meters or feet, whereas energy per unit volume has dimension of energy over volume, and is expressed in units such as Pa or psi.
 It may therefore be questioned whether one really is a measure of the other.
 This discrepancy can be resolved by noting that length is dimensionally equivalent to energy over weight (the higher a mass of liquid is raised, the greater its potential energy per unit weight), and remembering the restriction to incompressible (constant density) flow so that weight ∝ volume.
 It follows that while these measures of energy density are not equivalent, they do at least stand in a simple proportional relationship.

 To justify this definition further, it can be noted that the aforementioned proportionality is practically useful in certain energy based analyses.
 For example, suppose we have a raised tank containing fluid flowing out through a pipe under the influence of gravity.
 We wish to know whether this system will produce a particular minimum flow rate through the pipes.
 Consider starting with the gravitational potential energy of the fluid in the tank and subtracting the energy that will be lost to friction from the pipe walls.
 If the result is negative, the energy losses must exceed the initial energy in the tank, implying that the desired flow rate cannot physically be sustained, so the tank must be raised.
 However, note that this conclusion depends only on whether the final result is positive or negative.
 Because head is proportional to energy per unit volume, it can stand in for energy in such an analysis.
 The elevation head (see below) is practically determined by simple measurement of the height of the tank and pipe outlets.

 The hydrostatic pressure at the base of a column of fluid with density $\rho$, height $h$ and gravitational acceleration $g$, as well as the potential energy per unit volume of a static fluid element at height $h$ above datum, is $\rho g h$.
 The total energy per unit volume is given by Bernoulli's equation in pressure form with static pressure $p$, velocity $v$ and height $z$ as $p + \frac{1}{2}\rho v^2 + \rho g z$.
 Equating these and dividing by $\rho g$ leads to, $$h = \frac{p}{\rho g} + \frac{v^2}{2g} + z$$.

 The individual terms can be interpreted as follows: